IPTinCan Documentation

 The client includes a built-in admin panel for server administrators.
 Access it via the gear icon in the sidebar (visible only to users with admin privileges).

-The admin panel includes five tabs:
+The admin panel includes eight tabs:

 • Users — View all accounts, change roles, kick/ban users, reset passwords.